-The Company is obligated to maintain reserve funds for capital expenditures at the hotels (including the periodic replacement or refurbishment of furniture, fixtures and equipment) as determined pursuant to the management agreements, franchise agreements and/or mortgage loan documents.
-The management agreements, franchise agreements and/or mortgage loan documents require the Company to reserve restricted cash ranging from 1.0% to 5.0% of the individual hotel's revenues and maintain the reserves in restricted cash reserve escrows.
+The Company is obligated to maintain reserve funds for capital expenditures at the hotels (including the periodic replacement or refurbishment of furniture, fixtures and equipment) as determined pursuant to the management agreements, franchise agreements, franchise agreements and/or mortgage loan documents require the Company to reserve restricted cash ranging from 1.0% to 5.0% of the individual hotel's revenues and maintain the reserves in restricted cash reserve escrows.
 Amounts will be capitalized as incurred.
 Any unexpended amounts will remain the property of the Company upon termination of the management agreements, franchise agreements or mortgage loan documents.
 Additionally, some mortgage agreements require the Company to reserve restricted cash for the periodic payment of real estate taxes and insurance.
 As of December 31, 2011 and 2010, approximately \$87.3 million and \$61.9 million, respectively, was available in restricted cash reserves for future capital expenditures, real estate taxes and insurance.